In this section

 Neuromuscular Disorders Program

-The Neuromuscular Disorders Program at Children's Hospital of Wisconsin offers collaborative, multidisciplinary care for a variety of neuromuscular disorders.
+The Neuromuscular Disorders Program at Children's Hospital of Wisconsin specializes in the diagnosis, treatment, and ongoing care for a variety of neuromuscular disorders.
+Recognized by the Muscular Dystrophy Association (MDA) as an MDA Care Center, we offer comprehensive, multidisciplinary, family-centered care.

 What are neuromuscular disorders?

 In addition to helping kids run and jump, muscles pump blood throughout the body (the heart), allowing them to speak and breathe and more.
 Because we rely upon our muscles to do so much of what makes life enjoyable or even possible, it is important that any problems be treated by specialists as soon as they are suspected.

 Neuromuscular disorders are a collection of diseases characterized by muscle or nerve dysfunction.
 These diseases may be related to how the nerves function, communicate with muscles, or a problem with the muscles themselves.
 Whatever the cause, muscle weakness, numbness, and/or pain may result.

 Treating your child’s condition early is the best way to ensure he or she is able to live as active a life as possible.